Poland - Social Security Insights | Workia

 Contributions

-Employers contribute between 19% and 23% on income up to approx. €40,000 per year, and between 3 and 7% on income above this level.
-Employee contributions are approx. 14% of income up to the cap, and 2.5% thereafter.
+Employers contribute between 19% and 23% on income up to approx. $76,000 per year, and between 3 and 7% on income above this level.
+Employee contributions are approx. 14% of income up to the cap (ie contributions of $10,400), and a 2.45% sickness insurance charge (on total income) thereafter.
 In addition, there is a 9% employee health insurance charge, with no cap.

 Treaties

 Given the comparatively high cost of Polish social security, there is little incentive for employers to seek ways to pay Polish contributions rather than continue to pay home country contributions under an A1 certificate or a certificate of coverage.
+Most social security agreement provide for up to five years of home country coverage, although in the case of the UK, this is limited to two years.
+Special rules apply to individuals working in Poland and other EEA countries (plus the UK) on a regular basis.

 For individuals moving to Poland from non-agreement countries, there is the possibility of a double social security charge.